Pushovers? Arteta's Arsenal rip up the script with dramatic draw at Chelsea | Goal.com

 The Arsenal players made a beeline for their fans after the game.
 The connection between the team and the supporters has been damaged during the past few years, but performances and results like this will go a long way to repairing that bond.

-Arsenal may be 10th in the league and just seven point above the relegation zone, but there is a genuine sense that the team are now heading in the right direction under Arteta.
+Arsenal may be 10th in the league and just seven points above the relegation zone, but there is a genuine sense that the team are now heading in the right direction under Arteta.

 After Luiz was sent off, Arteta’s side played the majority of the final hour with a back four that contained an 18-year-old winger in Bukayo Saka, a central midfielder in Granit Xhaka and a confidence-shot Shkodran Mustafi.
 They were also, of course, without the suspended Aubameyang.